Ángel Blanco: La Ola Blanca

 Following his unmasking Vargas sometimes wrestled as "Ranchero" Vargas, but kept returning to his "Ángle Blanco" name.
 When the Universal Wrestling Association (UWA) was created by splitting away from EMLL Ángel Blanco was one of the wrestlers who left EMLL and helped make UWA a big hit in the late 1970s.
 By the late 1970s La Ola Blanca had split up with the two now wrestling each other instead of teaming together, even taking it so far as to defeating Ángel Blanco in an Apuesta match on January 1, 1979, leaving his former teammate bald.
 On November 13, 1983, Ángel Blanco became the inaugural Mexican National Cruiserweight Champion when he defeated El Insólito in the finals of a 16-man tournament.
 Blanco held the title for almost a year before losing it to Adorable Rubí on October 7, 1984.

 Death

-On April 27, 1986, Vargas was scheduled to team with his son to face the team of Dr. Wagner and Dr. Wagner Jr. While driving to Monterrey from Nuevo Laredo the car carrying Vargas, González, Dr. Wagner, Mano Negra, and Jungla Negra crashed when one of the tires exploded.
+On April 27, 1986, Vargas was scheduled to team with his son to face the team of Dr. Wagner and Dr. Wagner Jr. While driving to Monterrey from Nuevo Laredo the car carrying Vargas, González, Solar, Mano Negra, and Jungla Negra crashed when one of the tires exploded.
 Vargas, the driver of the car, was killed on impact while González suffered severe spinal damage and was rushed to the hospital for emergency surgery.
 The remaining three wrestlers, all passengers in the back seat, only suffered minor injuries from the crash.
 González had to have steel wires inserted into his spinal column in order to stabilize him, but the injury left him requiring the use of a wheelchair.
 The doctors told him he would never walk again but he would later learn to walk with the use of a cane.